BCCDC-PHL/illumina-run-publisher/README.md

 ## Messages

 Messages are published to the `illumina_runs` topic.
-There are currently two message types
+There are currently four message types

 ```json
 {